CEA-MetroCarac/auto-denoise/docs/tutorials/denoising.md

 ### Noise2Noise (N2N)

-Noise2Noise is a self-supervised denoising method that uses pairs of noisy images of the same object.
+Noise2Noise is a self-supervised denoising method that uses pairs of noisy images of the same object [[5](#ref.5)].
 It learns to map one noisy image to another noisy image of the same object.

 ```python
 denoiser_n2n = ad.N2N(model=net_params, reg_val=REG_TV_VAL)